 2. It offers a specific recommendation for overcoming fear.

 3. The recommended action is perceived as effective for reducing the threat.

-4. The Recipient believes that he/she can perform the recommended action.
+4. The recipient believes he/she can perform the recommended action.

-In addition, if you create too much fear, you could scare someone to inaction.
+In addition, if you create too much fear, you could scare someone into inaction.